 Of course!
 What we’d appreciate you doing is to send us an email and let us know what school you decide upon.
 We will update the master list so local and collegiate sororities can better track who will be going where.

 Can you help me find someone to write a sponsorship form or reference letter for me?

 We know it can be hard to find Panhellenic women to assist with individual references or sponsorship letters.
 Refer to the DAPA Reference and Sponsorship Resource for contacts.
 Please email your needs to the resource sighted on the reference sheet.
 Keep in mind that these women are volunteers and need a little time to respond.
 If for some reason you don’t get a response, don’t worry, collegiate women may be able to help too once recruitment begins.

 What is a High School Liaison?

-For most of the Dallas-area high schools, DAPA has provided the contact information for a woman to be assigned to the school.
+For most of the Dallas-area high schools, DAPA has provided the contact information for a woman who has been assigned to support your school.
 If you have any questions, need help or clarification, contact these women.
 They are women who are knowledgeable about the recruitment process and can help you.
-If you don’t see a high school liaison at your school and need help, email our high school liaison, Amy Gable and we’ll help you.

 If I pledge a sorority that is not part of the National Panhellenic Council (local organizations, National Pan-Hellenic Council, etc.) am I still eligible for a DAPA scholarship?